-

 While flood insurance is essential for protecting your business, it’s important to understand what it doesn’t cover.
 NFIP policies and many private insurance policies typically exclude:

-- Business interruption coverage: Flood insurance does not cover lost revenue if your business is forced to close due to flooding.
+- Business interruption coverage: It does not cover lost revenue if your business is forced to close due to flooding.
 However, some private insurers offer policies that include business interruption coverage, which can help cover lost income during the recovery period.

 - Vehicles: If your business uses vehicles, such as delivery trucks or company cars, flood damage to these vehicles is not covered by flood insurance.
 You would need separate comprehensive auto insurance to cover flood-related vehicle damage.